 general enough to keep up with changes in the code, i.e. it is not necessary to install

 Installing other useful packages¶

-conda install matplotlib nose ipython jupyter-notebook
+conda install matplotlib pytest ipython notebook

 You should also have a look at the brian2tools package, which contains several useful functions to visualize Brian 2 simulations and recordings.
-You can install it with pip or anaconda, in the same way as Brian 2 itself, e.g. with:

 conda install -c brian-team brian2tools

 If you have the pytest testing utility installed, you can run Brian’s test suite:

 It should end with “OK”, showing a number of skipped tests but no errors or failures.
 For more control about the tests that are run see the developer documentation on testing.